Quantum-Accelerators/raspa_ase/docs/install.md

 First, install RASPA based on the [official instructions](https://iraspa.org/raspa/) and set the `$RASPA_DIR` environment variable as instructed.

 ???
-Tip "Can't find the `bin` folder?
+Tip "Can't find the `bin` folder?"

     Don't forget the `make install` step at the end!